AHG Guide to Getting an Herbal Education

 What types of programs exist?

 Programs exist for most styles and disciplines of herbal medicine and range from introductory to advanced, earth-based to scientific, some offering a blend of approaches.
 There are many well-established programs in TCM, as well as a number of recognized programs in Ayurvedic medicine.
 There are also a wide variety of programs in western botanical medicine.
-This pamphlet focuses mostly on planning an herbal education that prepares one as closely as possible for AHG Professional Membership.
+This pamphlet focuses mostly on planning an herbal education that prepares one as closely as possible for AHG Registered Herbalist.

 The following options exist within each discipline and provide varying levels of training.